Intake, Information, or Referral

 The Disability Law Center of Alaska (DLC) has no application for services; instead, we ask that you speak with an Intake Advocate who will gather information to determine if your issue is one on which we may be able to assist.
 When you call, you will be asked to leave a voice mail message with one of our Intake Advocates.

-Our offices are not currently open to the public and we are only receiving voicemails, not taking live calls, while our staff works remotely due to Covid-19.
-Please be patient as it may take up to 3 working days for us to return your call.
+Our offices are not open to the public and we are only receiving voicemails, not taking live calls, while our staff works remotely.
+Please be patient as it may take several days for us to return your call.

 Intake Hours: 9:00 a.m. to 4:00 p.m.
 Monday through Thursday.